open-mmlab/mmdetection/docs/faq.md

 - Usage of EMA Hook in Resume

-    If you use `EMA Hook` in training, you can't use command line parameters to restore model parameters during resume, you can only do so by modifying the `resume_from` field in the configuration file.
-This is because the implementation of `EMA Hook` is quite special, and the weights need to be loaded again during initialization.
+    If you use `EMA Hook` in training, you can't use command line parameters such as `--resume-from` and `--cfg-options resume_from`to restore model parameters during resume, you can only do so by modifying the `resume_from` field in the configuration file.
+This is because EMA Hook cannot obtain command line parameters, and thus cannot implement the weight reload function.

 ## Evaluation